 of warblers on its list.
 BUT nearly HALF of them (15) have

 been seen only once, they are accidental, less than 20 species are

 reported annually there.

 Most of the warbler diversity here is migrants, and that is far

 better in spring than fall.
-Only a few types winter here.
+Only a very few types winter here.

 cold front on May 2, 2011, with 21 species around Utopia, most

 at the park.
-That is a once in a decade event, any day you
+That is a once in a decade or more event,

 We have a few nesting species of warblers locally, 5 regular annual

 breeders, and 3 species of toe-holder colonists that are perhaps